|

 Bella wearing a two-toned tan and white sweater and jeans, poses in front of the ornate gold facade at the Palace of Versailles.

-The Palace of Versailles is one place you MUST add to your itinerary when you visit Paris!
+The Palace of Versailles is one place you MUST add to your Paris itinerary!
 Look at that beautiful facade!

 Bella's twin sister Lily wearing a "University of Colorado" sweatshirt, smiles brightly in front of the ornate gold facade at the palace of Versailles.